A Survey on Causal Discovery: Theory and Practice: Practical Applications

 \subsection{Causal Discovery in Psychology}

 \paragraph{Alcohol Use and Anxiety Disorder} Psychopathology researchers in \cite{anker2019alcohol} used graphical modeling algorithms to identify causal relationships within and between manifestations of psychiatric disorders.
-In this context, such methods are employed to identify symptoms that are part of a causal chain of ``mediators''.
-The main target of the study was to test whether drinking motivated by the goal of reducing negative affect (i.e. \emph{drinking to cope}, DTC) served as a mediator in comorbid alcohol use and anxiety disorder in a causally insufficient setting.
+In this context, the GFCI algorithm was employed to identify symptoms that are part of a causal chain of ``mediators''.
+The main target of the study was to test whether drinking motivated by the goal of reducing negative affect (i.e. \emph{drinking to cope}, DTC) served as a mediator in comorbid alcohol use and anxiety disorder.

+One of the reasons why GFCI is well suited for this scenario is due to the capability of this algorithm to tackle the causally insufficient assumption.
+This property constitutes a major advantage, enabling researches to explore the effect of potential hidden variables during the assessment of the drinking-anxiety interplay in general.

 The resulting graph showed that the most important causal influence of drinking was drinking craving, which was in turn influenced by DTC.
 However, there was still a degree of ambiguity in the direction of depression's associations with social anxiety and stress, suggesting the possible presence of latent variables.